Taking Baby's Temperature

 These are instances when you should call your health care provider about a fever in your child:

-When you call the doctor, report the actual reading on the thermometer and say where the temperature was taken: the ear, the underarm or the rectum.
-Some parents try to adjust the reading based on what they think is "right" by mouth, which only confuses the health care provider.
-In addition, be prepared to tell your doctor about any other symptoms or signs that your child may have.
+When you call the doctor, report the actual reading on the thermometer and say where the temperature was taken.
+Was it in the ear, the underarm, the forehead, or the rectum?
+Be prepared to tell your doctor about any symptoms or signs that your child may have.
 Try to stay relaxed, listen to his or her questions and answer them as accurately as possible.

 How to treat it